Academic programme reviews—Student participation and feedback

 The review panels welcome submissions from students and really appreciate hearing about specific examples of student experiences along with student views of what a programme is doing well or could do better.

 Review panels are made up of experts from other universities.
 There is usually at least one academic from another University in New Zealand, and an academic from an Australian University.
-There may also be and an academic with expertise in te ao Māori.
+There may also be an academic with expertise in te ao Māori.
 The panel is chaired by a senior lecturer from another faculty within the University.

 After the review has taken place, the panel prepares a report in which they summarise their findings on the quality of the programme.
 The final report includes specific commendations and recommendations for the programme.